 Visit the College, try out a class or workshop, meet your program director, talk to advisors and get to know other potential students.
 And, you get lunch too!

-The next Student for a Day event will take place on October 20, 2017.
-Sign up now!
+Discover when the next Student for a Day will take place on the Events page.